-The Tree and the Cat by Kievnauchfilm, 1983
+The Tree and the Cat, directed by Yevgeniy Sivokon, 1983.

 The first work posted is a masterpiece of Russian animation – it may not be what you expect.
 Made at the famed Kievnauchfilm, 1983 – a truly great studio which no longer exists.
 Soviet animation: The Tree and the Cat

 The Mantis Parable, directed by Josh Staub, 2006

 The Mantis Parable is a story of life in the face of death; control over our own bodies and stories; compassion, dyspathy and redemption; liberation from captivity; and accepting the risks of sacrifice to help another.
 It illustrates the potential that we all have to empathize with and help one another.
 After introducing the project, the actual film begins at 2:48.
 The film has gained international acclaim at film festivals worldwide.